 I LOVE photographing Newborns!
 Thank you for choosing me to capture this wonderful time in your life.
 Below are a few tips to help ensure that we have a successful session together!
 Please make sure to read all of the tips as they are all equally important to getting the photos that you will cherish for years to come!

 Newborn sessions typically take place weekday mornings at 9:30am.
 Please take this into consideration with work and school schedules.
 Babies are sleepiest in the morning and tend to get fussier as the day goes on, making sessions more challenging.
-Most clients are also happy to send the kiddos to school a little late (a special treat for such a special occasion – a new baby!)
+Most clients are also happy to send older siblings to school a little late (a special treat for such a special occasion – a new baby!)
 If this is an issue, please let me know in advance.

 A well fed baby is a happy baby!
 Please feed and burp baby right before our session to ensure a happy, sleepy “milk drunk” baby.
 I’ll also be more than happy to take a break if needed to help him/her stay content.